Toggle Location Modal

 The immune system protects an individual from germs that can make them sick.
 An autoimmune response primarily causes thyroid eye disease.
 In this condition, the immune system mistakenly attacks the tissues around the eyes, causing inflammation.
 However, the reason for this immune response is not clearly understood.

-Some people are more likely to develop thyroid eye disease.
-Recognising the risk factors can help in early detection and better management of the condition.
+Some people are more likely to develop this condition.
+Recognising the risk factors of thyroid eye disease can help in early detection and better management of the condition.
 These include the following:

 1. Graves’ Disease: It is the most significant risk factor, as TED is often associated with this autoimmune thyroid disorder.